A popular saying in business goes, “Put yourself in your customers’ shoes.”

 Encourage the sales team to craft cold call scripts based on buyer personas.

-Keep in mind quotes from interviews that highlight the concerns and pain points of your target audience.
+Keep in mind quotes from interviews that highlight your target audience’s concerns and pain points.
 Then, brainstorm the sales objections they may bring up and ways your sales team can persuade them to convert.

 Reminding your sales teams to keep the customer profile on the back of their mind is crucial to closing deals.
 This way, they’re more likely to get more leads and persuade them to move across the sales funnel.